Kriptel/RuleScript/docs/interpreters.md

 ### Neo Interpreter
 > [!WARNING]
-> Neo interpreter is currently under development.
+> [Neo Interpreter](#neo-interpreter) is currently under development.
 > Its functionality is limited compared to other interpreters.

 > [!NOTE]
-> Neo interpreter is a successor to the previous bytecode interpreter, fixing its stability, performance, and readability problems.
+> [Neo Interpreter](#neo-interpreter) is a successor to the previous bytecode interpreter, fixing its stability, performance, and readability problems.

 ```haxe
 var script:RuleScript = new RuleScript(new rulescript.interps.NeoInterp());